Child Protection and Safeguarding Policy

 4.9.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support).

-4.10 Children missing from Education
+4.10 Children absent from Education

 4.11 Elective Home Education